 Sec.
 3-26.
-Regulation of the number of dogs and cats which may be kept on certain premises.
+Regulation of the number of dogs which may be kept on certain premises.

-- (a) No more than three (3) dogs or cats, or combination of dogs and cats, more than five (5) months of age shall be owned, possessed, kept, harbored, or maintained at any premises located in any area with a zoning classification for single-family, residential lots of 20,000 square feet or less (R20 or less density). - (b) No more than two (2) dogs or cats, or combination of dogs and cats, more than five (5) months of age shall be owned, possessed, kept, harbored, or maintained at any premises located in any area with a zoning classification for multifamily residential housing.

-- (c) In any area in which the applicable zoning regulations are more restrictive than the requirements of this section, the zoning regulations shall control. - (d) This section shall not be construed to limit the right of any landlord to impose more restrictive limits on the number of pets which may be possessed at any leased premises.
+- (a) No more than three (3) dogs more than five (5) months of age shall be owned, possessed, kept, harbored, or maintained at any premises located in any area with a zoning classification for single-family, residential lots of 20,000 square feet or less (R20 or less). - (b) No more than two (2) dogs more than five (5) months of age shall be owned, possessed, kept, harbored, or maintained at any premises located in any area with a zoning classification for multifamily residential housing. - (c) In any area in which the applicable zoning regulations are more restrictive as to the keeping of dogs than the requirements of this section, the zoning regulations shall control. - (d) This section shall not be construed to limit the right of any landlord to impose more restrictive limits on the number of pets which may be possessed at any leased premises. - (e) All dogs which have been listed with the Cumberland County Tax Administrator for an annual Cumberland County privilege license for the calendar year 2012 by the date this revised Chapter becomes effective shall be exempt from this section.